fleaxiao/PDAL_plugin/README.md

 1. Open both schematic file and PCB layout file.
 Make sure the PCB layout is empty.

-2. `Initilization:` The components from the schematic will be imported to the PCB layout design environment.
+2. `Initialization:` The components from the schematic will be imported to the PCB layout design environment.

 3. `Load:` The `.json` record file should be selected.

 4. `Play:` The recorded PCB design action will be played.
 The number of action step is controlled by the bar.

-5. `Label:` After typing the specific task number and language instructions, a new label and iamge files will be exported.
+5. `Label:` After typing the specific task number and language instructions, a new label and image files will be exported.
 <img src="assets/Image_formate.png">

 ## Acknowledge